Asabeneh/30-Days-Of-React/08_Day_States/08_states.md

 ```

 If you run the above code you will see zero on the browser.
 We can increase or decrease the value the state by changing the value of the state using JavaScript method.

+## Resetting a state using a JavaScript method

 Now, let's add some methods which increase or decrease the value of count by clicking a button.
 Let us add a button to increase and a button to decrease the value of count.
 To set the state we use react method _this.setState_.
 See the example below